CoEDL/ILR/docs/_pages/router_setup.md

 Enter the default login (*admin*) and password (*admin*) to access the router settings page.

-**Note**: On TP Link wifi, the interface can also be accessed by typing *tplinkwifi.net/* in the browser.
+**Note**: With the TP Link router, the interface can also be accessed by typing *tplinkwifi.net/* in the browser.
 It is also possible to change the admin login and password from this interface (but not necessary for the robot to work).
 {: .notice--info}

 ## Router settings